CamilleE264/CPSC-131-04/README.md

 # My Information

-* name: Camille Ellis
+* Name: Camille Ellis
 * CWID: 884660770
 * Email: camillee@csu.fullerton.edu

-# Commits Acknowlegdement

-I promise not to forget that all future assignments may be heavily penalized for failure to commit frequently as I do my work.
+Commits Acknowlegdement: I promise not to forget that all future assignments may be heavily penalized for failure to commit frequently as I do my work.